 If you’re 50+ and looking for Senior Workouts, go with apps like Sworkit;

-If you love Freeletics but now are looking to build muscle then Freeletics also has a gym version - same principle, only with weights;
+If you went with Freeletics and now looking to grow muscle, try Freeletics gym version - same principle, only with weights;

 You Also Might Like: